evelonapp/SDK/README.md

   });
 ```

-This will update the NFT's metadata according to data inserted.
+This will update the NFT's metadata according to data inserted.<br>
 You can update the specific part of metadata, for example if you just want to update the name and description of the NFT you need to fill only those value:

 ```